greenelab/deep-review/sections/02_intro.md

 A layer consists of a set of nodes, usually called "features" or "units," which are connected via edges to the immediately earlier and the immediately deeper layers.
+The nodes of the input layer generally consist of the variables being measured in the dataset of interest - for example, each node could represent the intensity value of a specific pixel in an image processing application or a gene expression value in a transcriptomics experiment.
 The neural networks
 used for deep learning have multiple hidden layers.
 Each layer essentially performs feature construction for the layers before it.
 The training process